dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 spectral data of increasing resolution, does not stand alone as its own class, but should be considered a tool within the Yi realm of essence.

+The Shazam app can *efficiently* recognize songs, even from a noisy club, because it recognizes patterns in the spectral components of audio[^shazam-app].
+The app works by identifying audio fingerprints by matching audio samples to spectral data in a database.
+The same technique can applied to analytical techniques of machine learning to enable us to recognize mechanics, dynamics and the emergence of phenomena in systems without having a precise definition of these.
+We only need to recognize patterns of spectral fluctuation in timeseries or sociophysical data.

 <a name="what-is-knowledge-of-dependent-origination-without-applied-awareness-of-phenomena" />